nyakowint/xsoverlay-keyboard-osc/README.md

 1. [Follow the BepInEx install guide](https://docs.bepinex.dev/articles/user_guide/installation/index.html) into XSOverlay.
 2. Download both the plugin DLL **and** `BepInEx.cfg` from [Releases](../../releases/latest)
-3. **:bangbang: IMPORTANT :bangbang:**: Move `KeyboardOSC.dll` into `<xso folder>/BepInEx/plugins` folder, and `BepInEx.cfg` into `<xso folder>/BepInEx/config` folder.
+3. **:bangbang:** Move `KeyboardOSC.dll` into `<xso folder>/BepInEx/plugins` folder,
+   and `BepInEx.cfg` into `<xso folder>/BepInEx/config` folder.
     - **Make sure you have done the second part.** if you dont then you will have a quite useless plugin :L
     - or set it yourself: `HideManagerGameObject = true`
 4. Start XSOverlay
-5. If you did everything right you should have a message icon on the keyboard toolbar (right). \
+5. You should have a message icon on the right side keyboard toolbar, press it. \
-Click it.
    A bar should pop up above the keyboard.
 If not, move the keyboard around and it should pop up.
+7. Make sure you have OSC enabled in VRChat or the Chatbox mod for chillout
-6. congration you done it
+8. congration you done it
-   - You may also want to disable XSO analytics while using the plugin, but that's up to you, i'm not the one getting error logs XD

 ### Removing the plugin